-Cyril Jackson Senior Campus prepares students for life beyond the campus.
+Cyril Jackson SC prepares students for life beyond the campus.
 Meaningful, realistic pathways and relevant learning experiences develop resourceful, engaged, independent and resilient students.
 Our learning programs support students' progress, achievement, motivation and confidence, encouraging them to reach their personal and academic goals.
+Students explore and plan for meaningful future careers.
 We value a holistic approach, meeting students' educational, social and emotional needs in a mature learning environment.

-Teaching Life-long leaning for all
+Teaching Life-long learning for all

-All staff at Cyril Jackson Senior Campus share a growth mindset supported by mentorship and targeted high quality professional development opportunities.
+All staff at Cyril Jackson SC share a growth mindset supported by mentorship and targeted high quality professional development opportunities.
 Teachers reflect on their skills in pedagogy, curriculum and assessment through data analysis, feedback and a continuous and comprehensive review-reflect-plan-do cycle.
 Our staff are committed to maximising outcomes for all students in our care, consistently nurturing individual opportunity, wellbeing and progress.